Mount Baker Tunnel: 1983–1993 expansion

 The I-90 expansion project also effectively more than doubled the length of the Mt.
 Baker Tunnel.
 The west portal of the twin 1940 tunnels, which had been located near 29th Avenue South, was removed, and a 2,000 ft concrete "lid" was built over the freeway, covering the section between the old west portal and west end of the lid, just west of 23rd Avenue South.
 However, officially the lid is not considered to be part of the tunnel, and a 1993 Historic American Engineering Record survey stated that the lengths of the two 1940 tunnels remain 1,466 ft each.
-Inside the older tunnels, which had been arch-shaped, the ceiling and walls were made square, matching the shape of the "lidded" section.
+Inside the older tunnels, which had been arch-shaped, the ceiling and walls were made square/rectangle, matching the shape of the "lidded" section.
+(That is, except for the tunnel's opening, which remained arch-shaped.)
 Equipment to boost radio reception was added.

 Current

 Upon completion of the Interstate 90 expansion program in the 1990s, the freeway capacity increased to three general-purpose lanes in each direction and two reversible HOV lanes.
 Eastbound traffic uses the original tunnels.
 Westbound traffic uses the upper deck of the northern new tunnel.
 A two-lane reversible roadway uses the lower deck.
 The reversible roadway served as express lanes for transit buses and carpools (2+ people) during peak commute periods until 2017.
 The express lanes flowed westbound on weekday mornings and eastbound on weekday afternoons and evenings.
 On weekends, the express lanes were open; traffic direction was variable depending on anticipated traffic volumes.
 When the express lanes were open to eastbound traffic, single-occupant vehicles headed to Mercer Island are allowed to use the lanes per an inter-local agreement signed in 1976.

 Above the westbound traffic is the I-90 Trail tunnel.
 At 1330 feet, it is the longest non-adapted trail tunnel in the world.
 On the western half, the trail emerges onto the lid and uses trails in Lid Park.

 In 2017, the Washington State Department of Transportation added a pair of high-occupancy vehicle lanes (HOV lanes) to Interstate 90 from Seattle to Bellevue, replacing the reversible express lanes.
-The express lanes were closed in June 2017 for the construction of the East Link light rail project, which will extend Link light rail service from Seattle to Bellevue and Redmond in 2023.
-On Mercer Island, WSDOT and Sound Transit are building direct access ramps to allow buses and HOVs to exit and enter I-90 from the HOV lanes.
+The express lanes were closed in June 2017 for the construction of the East Link light rail project, which will extend Link light rail service from Seattle to Bellevue and Redmond in 2024-2025.
+On Mercer Island, WSDOT and Sound Transit have built direct access ramps to allow buses and HOVs to exit and enter I-90 from the HOV lanes.